nightroman/FarNet/Vessel/README.md

 [Contents]

-The file history list is opened by the menu command *Smart history*.
+The file history list is opened by the menu *Files*.
+Tracked items are shown with ticks.

 Keys and actions: